flatlanderone/BuyOnDayOne-ModExtensions/README.md

 This repository contains Buy On Day One mods extending various vehicle mods.
 Buy On Day One mods for the vanilla version 7 Days To Die v2 are kept here: https://github.com/flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts

+## Buy On Day One - Bdubs Vehicles
+Buy On Day One - Bdubs Vehicles lets you buy all Bdubs vehicles from each trader starting on your first day in the zombie apocalypse.

+## Buy On Day One - Bdubs Vehicle Parts and Mods
+Buy On Day One - Bdubs Vehicle Parts and Mods lets you buy all parts and mods for Bdubs vehicles from the traders starting on your first day in the zombie apocalypse.

 ## Buy On Day One - Telrics Horses V2
 Buy On Day One - Telrics Horses V2 lets you buy all the horses from Telrics Horses V2 mod from each trader starting on your first day in the zombie apocalypse.